apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

     Data extracted.

-After downloading and extracting the data archive, we have two folders: `data/101_ObjectCategories` and `data/101_ObjectCategories_test`.
-We load the data into separate training and testing  [ImageFolderDataset](/api/python/docs/api/gluon/data/vision/datasets/index.html#mxnet.gluon.data.vision.datasets.ImageFolderDataset)s.
+After downloading and extracting the data archive, you have two folders: `data/101_ObjectCategories` and `data/101_ObjectCategories_test`.
+You can load the data into separate training and testing [ImageFolderDataset](/api/python/docs/api/gluon/data/vision/datasets/index.html#mxnet.gluon.data.vision.datasets.ImageFolderDataset)s.

 training_path = os.path.join(data_folder, dataset_name)
 testing_path = os.path.join(data_folder, "{}_test".format(dataset_name))

-We instantiate the [ImageFolderDataset](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=imagefolderdataset#mxnet.gluon.data.vision.datasets.ImageFolderDataset)s by providing the path to the data, and the folder structure will be traversed to determine which image classes are available and which images correspond to each class.
-You must take care to ensure the same classes are both the training and testing datasets, otherwise the label encodings can get muddled.
+You instantiate the [ImageFolderDataset](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=imagefolderdataset#mxnet.gluon.data.vision.datasets.ImageFolderDataset) by providing the path to the data, and the folder structure will be traversed to determine which image classes are available and which images correspond to each class.
+Make sure the classes used in both the training and in the testing datasets are the same, otherwise the label encodings can get muddled.

-Optionally, you can pass a `transform` parameter to these `Dataset`'s as we've seen before.
+Additionally, you can pass a `transform` parameter to these `Dataset`'s as you've previously seen.

 ```python